 HES-IE participants reported higher levels of dissatisfaction with the professionalism and service provided by technicians (13%, compared to 4% of HES participants).
 One in five HES-IE participants expressed dissatisfaction with the energy savings from their assessment (20%), compared to 11% of HES participants.
 See satisfaction scores for HES and HES-IE participants for more details.

+Among participants with a health and safety barrier, those respondents who reported accessing remediation were more satisfied with the program.
+HES-IE participants who remediated their health and safety barrier were more satisfied with the energy savings from the program (an average rating of 4.4 on a scale from 1 to 5) and their experience with the program overall (4.7), compared with HES-IE participants that did not access remediation (rating their satisfaction a 3.7 and 4.0, respectively).

 Some participants had issues scheduling an assessment.
 While satisfaction was high overall, five percent of survey respondents had issues with their assessments being canceled or rescheduled, waiting to schedule an appointment, or contacting customer service.